 If I haven’t had much web presence the past few weeks, it’s because I just got back from Mars.
 Or at least as close to it as I’m ever likely to get!
 My Laddie and I took a hiking trip to Utah, where the stark red rockscapes let me imagine we were exploring the Red Planet.
 We rented a 4WD vehicle to reach some of the more remote trails, but instead of a modest SUV like the one we’d driven around Iceland in 2016, the agency gave us a massive GMC Yukon XL!
 With its long white hull and state-of-the-art technology, it seemed more space shuttle than car, which only reinforced the extraplanetary travel impression.
-Our adventures led through such isolation that I often felt like Lily in Wild Type, the only human on Earth.
+From Bryce Canyon to Grand Staircase-Escalante to Capitol Reef, our adventures led through such isolation that I often felt like Lily in Wild Type, the only human on Earth.

 Despite the amusing analogies to my last book, I spent most of the trip thinking about my next one.
 Turns out long treks in the wilderness are great for idea flow: as my feet wandered over new terrain, so did my imagination.
 I finished each day’s miles with shoes full of sand and a head full of fresh notions for my WIP.
 Now that the story is finally coming together, I can spend the summer drafting in earnest.
 But that doesn’t mean I’ll neglect my blog!
 I’ve got a bunch of new posts in the pipeline.
 Here’s a peek at the summer’s coming attractions:

-- A two-part “Writer’s Block” series on describing and writing female characters (who aren’t fetishized cliches)
+- A three-part “Writer’s Block” series on describing and writing female characters (who aren’t fetishized cliches)

 - Two sci-fi book reviews: The Lathe of Heaven and Failsafe